 - It is possible to scan the inner details of parts like castings etc after cutting, without loosing the datum.

 - There is no limitation on the job weight so heavy parts like dies and moulds, complete two wheelers and four wheelers can be easily scanned.
 The system is portable and can move to the site for scanning

-Blue light scanning is a 3d-scanning process using a non-contact optical scanning device which uses white light source to project fringes on the part being scanned.
+Blue light scanning is a 3d-scanning process using a non-contact optical scanning device which uses blue light source to project fringes on the part being scanned.
 The sensor of the scanner which is equipped with two cameras take several ../images of the part ( with fringes projected on it ) during the measurement and sends these ../images to a high end PC where an advanced image software calculates point co-ordinates through out the visible area of the part under scan.

 Unlike contact scanning, white light scanning picks up the point co-ordinates of the surface being scanned so there is no requirement for probe ball compensation and complexities / errors associated with it

 Process - The Blue Light scanning systems projects fringe patterns on the component and the two cameras simultaneously capture ../images, then advanced software algorithms triangulate and calculate 3d-coordinates of numerous points spaced all over the surface of the part.
 The area of the part that is within the frame ( illuminated zone with fringes ) gets scan during a single measurement.
 For scanning complete part several such measurements are carried out and merged together with the help of markers fixed on the part.
 ATOS family is a two camera stereovision optical white light scanner which is considered best in its category &offers precise, reliable and accurate result.
 White Light Scanning is an optical 3D Scanning method preferred by most Industries for their 3D Scanning needs